CUBRID/cubrid-manual/en/sql/function/condition_fn.rst

 A comparison expression is an expression that is included in the **WHERE** clause of the **SELECT**, **UPDATE** and **DELETE** statements, and in the **HAVING** clause of the **SELECT** statement.
 There are simple comparison, **ANY** / **SOME** / **ALL**, **BETWEEN**, **EXISTS**, **IN** / **NOT IN**, **LIKE** and **IS NULL** comparison expressions, depending on the kinds of the operators combined.

 A simple comparison expression compares two comparable data values.
 Expressions or subqueries are specified as operands, and the comparison expression always returns
 **NULL** if one of the operands is **NULL**.
-The following table shows operators that can be used in the simple comparison comparison expressions.
+The following table shows operators that can be used in the simple comparison expressions.
 For details, see :doc:`/sql/function/comparison_op`.

 **Comparison Operators**